-In 2018 we opened a new office in South Africa, to study African human-elephant conflicts too, and work on more sustainable conflict mitigation.
+In 2018 we opened a new office in South Africa, to study human-elephant coexistence, collaborate with local researchers and organisations and work on sustainable conflict mitigation.
 More information about our projects in Africa can be found on the page Africa under Projects

 Ethical treatment of elephants in captivity

 Most elephants in Thailand live in captivity.
 But their lives do not have to be as sad as the often are.
 We believe in more animal friendly ways of working with elephants, more natural, and more sustainable; all elephants in captivity have the right to a respectable life.

 We support projects that do not suppress the natural behaviour of elephants but instead encourage it.
 We create more awareness among tourists, so they can make a sustainable, animal-friendly choice when visiting elephants.

 We take action for elephants in need, keeping in mind that we don’t want to contribute to the elephant trade.
 When necessary we campaign for better elephant welfare standards, always within Thai law and appropriate to Thai culture.
 One example of this was our campaign about street elephants, which are illegal according to Thai law.